-A host of other fatigue influences, including crushing and bending, are often ignored.
-These influences might be experienced under the inguinal ligament, or in the popliteal.
-Tensile and bending fatigue can also occur in the coronary vessels, as a result of the systolic expansion of the heart.
-Particularly challenging is the first of these, anatomy that severely flexes and/or buckles a very large number of times and that cannot practically be prevented from doing so by reinforcement with a stiff BE stent.
-Nitinol performs far better than any other known metal in displacement-controlled environments such as these but, even so, such severe dynamic cycling may exceed even the limitations of existing Nitinol stents.

-The second type of fatigue condition (bending) also warrants some discussion.
-As the heart expands and contracts, the topology of the surface undergoes large changes, exposing vessels to both high cycle bending and stretching.
-First-generation BE stents were very rigid, and would locally reinforce to the extent that bending and stretching fatigue was not an issue.
-The market is demanding increasingly flexible stents, however, and even though these later BE devices are radially stiff, they are typically very compliant in bending and tension, and are thus subject to these fatigue modes.
-Ultimately, this may lead to advantages for the more fatigue-resistant Nitinol.
+Often ignored are a host of other fatigue influences, including crushing and bending as one might experience under the inguinal ligament or in the popliteal, as well as tensile and bending fatigue one might experience in the coronary vessels as a result of the systolic expansion of the heart.
+Particularly challenging is the first, anatomy that severely flexes and/or buckles a very large number of times and that cannot practically be prevented from doing so by reinforcement with a stiff BE stent.
+Nitinol performs far better than any other known metal in displacement-controlled environments such as these.
+But even so, such severe dynamic cycling may exceed even the limitations of existing Nitinol stents.
+The second type of fatigue condition also warrants some discussion.
+As the heart expands and contracts, the topology of the surface undergoes large changes exposing vessels to both high-cycle bending and stretching.
+First generation BE stents were very rigid and would locally reinforce to the extent that bending and stretching fatigue was not an issue.
+However, the market is demanding stents that are increasingly flexible.
+And even though the current BE devices are radially stiff, they are typically very compliant in bending and tension and are thus subject to these fatigue modes.
+Ultimately this may lead to advantages for the more fatigue-resistant Nitinol.